 Dietary intake can also influence our body’s ability to absorb magnesium from our food and digestive system.
 If you eat magnesium, but it does not get into your blood, you don’t get the benefits.
 A diet high in sugar and excess alcohol creates a double whammy, affecting both your ability to properly absorb magnesium and increasing the amount that is excreted.

-The best dietary sources of magnesium are dark green leafy vegetables, beans, nuts and seeds, but in order to get the most mg, the cellulosic cell walls have to be broken.
+The best dietary sources of magnesium are dark green leafy vegetables, beans, nuts and seeds, and a healthy salt that has lots of magnesium.
+But in order to get the most mg, the cellulosic cell walls have to be broken.
 Some of this occurs from normal chewing, but in order to maximize absorption, high shear pulverization (blender) is best.
 Cooking greens is another way to enhance magnesium absorption – as much as 5x!
 So cooked spinach can have as much as five times more available magnesium than the same spinach eaten cold (and not blended).
 The downside of cooking your greens is that some of the more delicate phytonutrients and vitamins are destroyed in the cooking/boiling process.
 As you can see, there are a lot of trade-offs to consider when selecting the best dietary sources of magnesium.

 Bruce Neeld is the founder and President of the Boulder Salt Company.
 He is a research scientist by day, and a holistic nutritionist by passion.
 He has studied nutrition for over 3o years and his personal health goals include warding off cancer, and to live to be 160 – or die trying.

 What’s the story behind Boulder Salt?
 Click here: The story behind Boulder Salt!